About me

 NBGuru: Generating Explorable Data Science Flowcharts to Facilitate Asynchronous Communication in Interdisciplinary Data Science Teams

-CSCW 2023 Poster
+CSCW Poster 2023

 Panayu Keelawat